Updated: Mar 24

 Contemporary wedding cakes "location'

-Most of us are guilty of never making it past page one on google, but I recommend going further, as not everyone can make it onto page one, and you might just miss a gem.
-You'll probably find that wedding directories take up some of the space on page one anyway.
-I'd look through these too, but the best place to start is to head to designers websites and find their gallery, or even better Instagram feed, as this will probably be more up to date.
+Getting a feel for a designers website and their gallery, or even better Instagram feed, as this will probably be more up to date.
 Here you can get an idea of who they really are, what their signature style is by sifting through their past work.
-Most designers have very specific styles and mediums that they work with.
+I touched on this a little earlier, most designers have very specific styles and mediums that they work with.
 It's not just a case of this designer works with buttercream and that one fondant, some are very niche.
-If you look through Red Robin Pantry's website and Instagram you'll find that painted buttercream cakes are my main signature style.
-So if that's what you are dreaming of I wouldn't suggest asking a designer who just works with edible flowers, or who decorates their cakes with drips, macarons and sails.
+If you look through Red Robin Pantry's website and Instagram for example you'll find that we specialise in buttercream, but if you look further you'll realise that our signature style is even more niche than this.
+Predominantly we create painted buttercream cakes, amongst one or two other styles.
+So if that's what you are dreaming of I wouldn't suggest asking a designer who just works with edible flowers, or who decorates their cakes with drips, macarons and sails as they'd likely not know where to start.
 You'll have even less chance of getting the cake that you want if you ask a fondant specialist to create it.
-I often receive images of cakes that couples want me to recreate that have modelled figures or sugar flowers, which of course I am by no means the best designer for that task.
+I often receive images of cakes that couples want me to recreate that have modelled figures or sugar flowers, which of course I am by no means the best designer for the task.
 This is the best way to start ruling out designers.
 If you can't see anything remotely like what you want, they probably aren't the designer for you.
 That's not to say that during this journey you won't discover a designer who completely blows you away with something you never thought you'd find yourself wanting, because the odds are you'll just find one who suddenly blows you away, maybe even two or three

 Now that you've narrowed down your designers, look through their websites and find out more about them and their company.
 Does their ethos fit with yours?
 Are they within your budget?
 Not all cake designers make the later very clear on their websites, after all,

-it's hard to create pricelists when you create something that is bespoke, but you should be able to see the starting prices for different sizes of cakes.
+it's hard to create price lists when you create something that is bespoke, but you should be able to see the starting prices for different sizes of cakes.
 Though this will not include decoration, which depending on what you want may add considerably to the cost, so if you need a certain size of cake don't set your budget at the starting price for that cake size, you will likely be disappointed.
-Pay close attention to the portions for the different sizes of cake, this is a much better way to compare between different cake designers, as this can differ drastically.
+Pay close attention to the portions for the different sizes of cake, this is a much better way to compare between different cake designers if budget is your primary concern, as this can differ drastically.
 A three-tier 6", 8" & 10" could be double the size from one cake designer than another.
 At Red Robin Pantry our cakes are 6" tall at least, that's at least double the traditional height.
 So pay attention, cake tiers could be 3", 4" or 5" tall depending on the designer.

 You might then decide to contact your chosen designers for quotes on a certain design.
 The best designers should really be creating a bespoke design for you, not copying someone else's work.
 But you may be able to get an idea of costs from this at least.
 I personally think it's better to decide on a budget, but try to be practical in this.
 It's no good deciding you have a budget of £200 for a 4-tier wedding cake that is fully iced.
 That's a lot of work after all.
 If you are unsure of what you need to budget for your wedding cake for your number of guests, ask when you enquire with your cake designers.
 They can give you a price range for different styles of cakes at different sizes.